 As part of its commitment to eco-responsible management, the Port of Cannes has built the environmentally friendly Maison des Plaisanciers (pleasure boaters’ office).
 Built on a wooden frame, it has features that allow it to conserve resources: solar-powered water heater, LED lighting, thermal insulation and time delays on the showers and taps to limit water consumption.

-The Port of Cannes has installed a 2 mm anti-pollution mesh on an outlet situated in the fishing zone.
-This innovative system is the first of its kind in the world for a port.
+Le port de Cannes has installed two anti-pollution mesh of 2 mm on outlet, the first one is located in the fishing zone.
+The second is located on the outlet at the begining of the Jetée Albert Edouard.
+As a result, the two outlets of the Port are equiped with anti-pollution mesh.
 The double-walled mesh prevents large items of waste coming from the rainwater networks entering the Port.
 As a matter of fact, more than 80% of waste that we find in the water such as plastic, aluminium or glass, originates onshore: the implementation of this innovative mesh allows us to reduce the amount of waste and therefore improve the Port’s water quality.

 At the Port of Cannes, we have made every effort to ensure your safety thanks to access controls covering the entire Port, a Security Control Centre, more than 150 cameras across the Port and security personnel working 24/7.
 The Port of Cannes is also the first port in the world to be equipped with infrared barriers to prevent intruders and the first French port to be awarded the Sécuri-Site certification from the Prefecture of the Alpes-Maritimes department.